Probate FAQ

 - Paying debts and taxes.

-Distributing the remaining property per the decedent’s Will or per the Laws of Intestacy.
-Typically, probate involves paperwork and court appearances by lawyers.
-The costs of administration or Probate, including attorney’s fees and court fees, are paid from the decedent’s estate.
+- Distributing the remaining property per the decedent’s Will or per the Laws of Intestacy.

 Does all property have to go through Probate when a person dies?

 No. Most states allow certain property to pass free of probate or through a simplified procedure.
 In Connecticut, for example, property can be held in certain ways to avoid probate.
 There’s also a simplified transfer procedure for any property left to a surviving spouse.
-In addition, property that passes outside of your Will-say, through survivorship or a living trust-is not subject to probate.
+In addition, property that passes outside of your Will, maybe through survivorship or a living trust does not have to go through probate.

 Who is responsible for handling Probate?

-An Executor named in the Will handles this after the Court appoints him or her.
-If the decedent has no Will, or the Will fails to name an Executor, then the Probate Court appoints an Administrator to settle the financial and legal affairs of a person who has died without a Will.
-Most often, the position of trust goes to the person who inherits the majority of the decedent’s assets.
+An Executor or person who is responsible for carrying out the wishes in the Will handles this after the Court appoints him or her.
+If the decedent has no Will, or the Will fails to name an Executor, then the Probate Court appoints an Administrator to settle the financial and legal matters of a person who has died without a Will.
+Most often, the position goes to the person who inherits the majority of the decedent’s assets.

 How can I avoid Probate?